chbndrhnns/pycharm-plugin-connexion/.junie/memory/errors.md

     "ROOT CAUSE": "Wrap strategies do not filter out typing.Protocol classes, so intention remains offered.", "PROJECT NOTE": "Add a Protocol check in wrap strategies (e.g., GenericCtorStrategy and UnionStrategy) or shared heuristics: detect if PyClassType's PyClass inherits from typing.Protocol and skip producing ExpectedCtor/choices for such types.", "NEW INSTRUCTION": "WHEN expected constructor resolves to Protocol or its subclass THEN skip creating wrap suggestion" }

+[2025-12-22 14:20] - Updated by Junie - Error analysis
+{
+    "TYPE": "invalid args",
+    "TOOL": "run_test",
+    "ERROR": "Truncated test path argument provided",
+    "ROOT CAUSE": "The run_test call passed an incomplete, cut-off path string, causing argument parsing failure.", "PROJECT NOTE": "Use the project root or a valid relative path when running tests; if unsure, omit path to run from current project root.", "NEW INSTRUCTION": "WHEN run_test path looks truncated or incomplete THEN omit path or use project root" }

+[2025-12-22 14:21] - Updated by Junie - Error analysis
+{
+    "TYPE": "invalid args",
+    "TOOL": "run_test",
+    "ERROR": "Malformed test path argument",
+    "ROOT CAUSE": "The run_test call passed a truncated path string with newline/ellipsis, making it invalid.", "PROJECT NOTE": "run_test usually does not require a path; prefer running by test class/pattern or provide a valid project-relative path.", "NEW INSTRUCTION": "WHEN run_test path contains newline or ellipsis THEN run without path or use valid path" }